Homemade Peach Ice Cream

 STEP 2 – Add sugar and freshly squeezed lemon juice.
 Add one cup of sugar to the sliced peaches.

-STEP 3 – Stir and let maserate.
+STEP 3 – Stir and let macerate.
 Letting the peaches sit will allow for juices to form and the peaches will soften.

 STEP 4 – Pour peaches and juices into a food processor.

 STEP 5 – Puree peaches.
-Pulse food processor for only a few seconds.
+Pulse food processor for only a few seconds to make peach puree.
 You want some small chunks of peaches to remain.

-You’ll want to temper your eggs so that they are safe to eat.
+You’ll want to temper your eggs to be safe to eat.
 You can also use pasteurized eggs instead if you can find them in the grocery store.

 2. In a small mixing bowl, combine the egg yolks and sugar and whisk well.